-Nier’s a funny little blip in Square Enix’s pre-E3 line-up for 2010, standing next to the behemoth of Final Fantasy XIII and heavily promoted Western offerings like Just Cause 2 and Supreme Commander 2 as a less publicised, smaller-budget release – in fact, it almost might’ve slipped right many people’s radar, even if they’re RPG fans.
+Nier is a funny little blip in Square Enix’s pre-E3 line-up for 2010, standing next to the behemoth of Final Fantasy XIII and heavily promoted Western offerings like Just Cause 2 and Supreme Commander 2 as a less publicised, smaller-budget release – in fact, it almost might’ve slipped right under the radar of many - even devout RPG fans.

-There’s a touch of sci-fi to everything that goes on here, with the futre world where the lion’s share of the game takes place basically already a wasteland, where glimpses of the old world and little pockets of younger civilization provide most of the character.
+There’s a touch of sci-fi to everything that goes on here, with the future world where the lion’s share of the game takes place basically already a wasteland, where glimpses of the old world and little pockets of younger civilization provide most of the character.
 I’m starting to get tired of those open, rolling, brown fields, and Nier doesn’t help that feeling by sporting flat, boring areas with muddy textures.
-You’ll be running through areas that all look the same and it’s disappointing that a game with such a cool twist on the traditional JRPG and Adventure game formula fails to make its world distinct at all.
+You’ll be running through too many areas that look the same, and it’s disappointing that a game with such a cool twist on the traditional JRPG and Adventure game formula fails to make its world very visually distinct distinct.

 Being an adventure game, the combat isn’t the sole focus of the game, with the third-person hacking and slashing feeling a tiny bit like a Dynasty Warriors style button-masher.
-The melee action is broken up by magic, enabled by the Grimoire Weiss, a floating, talking magical book.
+The melee action is broken up by magic, enabled by the Grimoire Weiss, a floating, talking, brilliantly pompous magical book.
 Weiss serves as your ‘Navi’ in the Zelda-style segments of the game, but is also downright funny and also grants the protagonist a bunch of magic powers.

 Nier’s a rather disjointed experience, with various styles of play welded together in a haphazard manner.
-The combat lacks depth but is also more than satisfying enough for those with a blood thirst, but the next moment having you pottering about a quiet town helping out an old lady for a sidequest, of which there are many.
+The combat lacks depth but is also more than satisfying enough for those with a blood thirst, but the next moment you'll be pottering about a quiet town helping out an old lady for a sidequest, of which there are many.
 Ten minutes later you’ll be stuck scratching your head at a puzzle in a Zelda-like dungeon, and then as the dungeon progresses you’ll be back in combat mode.

-Cavia seem keen to nod to almost every part of gaming history – there’s a rail shooter segment and plenty of areas where the camera gets locked into a specific angle and follows you around in a manner which is half Resident Evil and half how the camera used to move in the NES and SNES Zelda titles – it’s an interesting setup.
+Cavia seem keen to nod to almost every part of gaming history – there’s rail shooter segments, and plenty of areas where the camera gets locked into a specific angle and follows you around in a manner which evokes both Resident Evil and how the camera moved in the NES and SNES Zelda titles.
+It’s an interesting setup.

-Many of the sidequests are mundane and boring, forcing you to trot across the game’s massive but bland-looking overworld, killing animals and shades (Nier’s main enemy), even calling at some points for you to indulge in a spot of fishing or gardening, the former of which is rather frustrating to actually do thanks to no actual serviceable explanation of how it works being present.
+Many of the sidequests are mundane and boring, forcing you to trot across the game’s massive but bland-looking overworld, killing animals and shades (Nier’s main mysterious and shadowy enemy), even calling at some points for you to indulge in a spot of fishing or gardening, the former of which is rather frustrating to actually do thanks to no actual serviceable explanation of how it works being present.

 All those side quests can be ignored and skipped over if you so desire, and that leaves you with a more manageable Action RPG of around 20 hours in length.
 I'd recommend you do tackle the side content if you can, however - they're full of unique stories that wildly vary between the quirky and bizarre to the gut-wrenching and upsetting.
 In the main story, you'll instead be focused on that core quest, with various maguffin tasks between you and curing your daughter.
 Here you’ll be focused on combat and getting through dungeons and ensuring you’re ready for harder combat challenges by powering up Nier.

 Leveling up just happens as you defeat enemies and gain EXP, and offers little in the way of player agency.
 Players can get involved with another progression mechanic, however - and that's the ‘word’ system.
 Defeated enemies sometimes drop words, which can then be equipped to weapons and magic to change their properties or buff their powers.
-The word system is vital to get through the game comfortably, and can do everything from light an enemy on fire to make battles reward Nier with more experience – it’s all classic RPG stuff.
+The word system is vital to get through the game comfortably, and can do everything from light an enemy on fire to make battles reward you with more experience – it’s all classic RPG stuff.

-The dungeons are far better designed than the overworld, with some mind-bending puzzles that’ll leave you confused for a while but slapping yourself when you finally make the connection.
+The dungeons are far better designed than the overworld, with some decent puzzles that’ll leave you confused for a while but slapping yourself when you finally make the connection.
 On the flip side, sometimes the puzzle is simply where to go - those damn muddy environments can often make that unclear.
 The end of every dungeon is almost always a highlight with impressive looking and challenging boss encounters.

 I was also really impressed by the way the game seamlessly segways between 2D and 3D segments.
 It’s probably the best and most cool stylistic choice Nier makes, though in certain places it’s questionable, like areas of a dungeon early on that has you fighting enemies from a top-down view like a 16 bit Action RPG.
-It's clear that the combat system wasn't built for that, with controls that were decent enough for the rest of the game they were relatively tight and responsive.
+It's clear that the combat system wasn't built for that, with controls that were decent enough for the rest of the game far less satisfying in these secments.

-He’ll comment on character designs, the layout of levels and dungeons (because seriously, who would build a place as complex as half these dungeons?) and he even has a fair amount to say about all of the key characters you encounter throughout the adventure, including stand-out ally Kaine, a much publicised sparsely dressed character with a foul mouth and a particularly compelling backstory.
+He’ll comment on character designs, the layout of levels and dungeons (because seriously, who would build a place as complex as half these dungeons?) and has a fair amount to say about all of the key characters you encounter throughout the adventure, including stand-out ally Kaine, a much publicised sparsely dressed character with a foul mouth and a particularly compelling backstory.

-Something RPG fans always love is a good soundtrack, and if we scored individual bits of a game differently here on RPG Site the score for the soundtrack would undoubtedly be a ten.
+Speaking of classic - something RPG fans always love is a good soundtrack, and if we scored individual bits of a game differently here on RPG Site the score for Nier's soundtrack would undoubtedly be a ten.
 Strong melodies used for character themes with pierce your brain and be used at the perfect moment to emotionally skewer you - it's brilliant.
 It’s a greatly varied, unique soundtrack that is diverse and crazy as the game it’s for.